Sharding data across nodes

 For example, for a table with 16 tablets the overall hash space of 0x0000 to 0xFFFF is divided into 16 sub-ranges, one for each tablet: 0x0000 to 0x1000, 0x1000 to 0x2000, and so on up to 0xF000 to 0xFFFF.
 Read and write operations are processed by converting the primary key into an internal key and its hash value, and determining the tablet to which the operation should be routed.

-Hash sharding is ideal for massively scalable workloads, as it distributes data evenly across all the nodes in the cluster, while retaining ease of adding nodes into the cluster.
+Hash sharding is ideal for massively scalable workloads, as it distributes data evenly across all the nodes in the universe while retaining ease of adding nodes into the cluster.

 With consistent hash sharding, there are many more shards than the number of nodes and there is an explicit mapping table maintained tracking the assignment of shards to nodes.
 When adding new nodes, a subset of shards from existing nodes can be efficiently moved into the new nodes without requiring a massive data reassignment.